agda/agda-stdlib/paper/paper.md

 # Summary

-Agda[@norell2009dependently] is a functional, dependently-typed programming language that doubles as both a traditional programming language and as an interactive theorem prover (ITP).
+Agda[@norell2009dependently] is a functional, dependently-typed language that doubles as both a traditional programming language and as an interactive theorem prover (ITP).
-The Agda standard library provides the vital building blocks with which users can develop Agda programs.
+The Agda standard library provides the necessary basics for users to develop Agda programs and proofs.
-Unlike the standard libraries of traditional programming languages, as the standard library for an ITP the Agda standard library provides not only standard utilities and data structures, but also a large part of the basic mathematics that is essential for proving the correctness of programs.
+Unlike the standard libraries of traditional programming languages, the Agda standard library provides not only standard utilities and data structures, but also a large part of the basic mathematics that is essential for proving the correctness of programs.

 # Statement of need

+Almost all programming languages have some notion of a ``standard'' library which provides a basic set of algorithms, data structures and OS operations, in order to allow users to more quickly develop more complex programs and libraries.
+However, there are two reasons why the Agda standard library is perhaps more essential than a traditional standard library.

-Similar to many ITPs, Agda provides a minimal set of core primitives from which programs can be constructed.
+Firstly, as with most ITPs, in order to decrease the complexity of the compiler implementation and therefore increases its trustworthiness, the Agda language only provides a minimal set of core primitives from which programs can be constructed.
-This is desirableas it decreases the complexity of Agda's implementation, and therefore increases its trustworthiness.
-Core primitives include the ability to declare new data types, records and functions and to destruct data using pattern-matching.

-However, one immediate consequence of having a minimal set of primitives is that many things that programmers typically think of as the basic building blocks of any programming language have to be defined.
+Consequently many concepts that are traditionally thought of as part of the programming language, instead have to be defined.
-For example, in a fresh Agda environment, there is no notion of an integer or a string, let alone advanced data structures such as lists, maps or similar.
+For example, in a fresh Agda environment, there is no notion of an integer or a string, let alone advanced data structures such as arrays or maps.

-Furthermore, because Agda is a theorem prover, users want to be able to prove that their algorithms built using these basic data types and data structures are correct.
-Therefore, not only do they need the operations they also need proofs that the corresponding operations such ad addition, concatenation etc. are correctly implemented.
+Furthermore, because Agda is a theorem prover, users want to be able to prove that their algorithms they build using these basic data types and data structures are correct.
+Therefore, not only do they need the operations they also need proofs that the corresponding operations such ad addition, concatenation etc. are correctly implemented as well as many of their properties.
-Without the Agda standard library, it would therefore take hundreds of lines of code to do something as simple as prove the correctness of a function for reversing strings.
+Without the Agda standard library, something as simple as defining and proving the correctness of a function that reverses strings would require hundreds of lines of code.

 # Impact

 The focus of the standard library is predominantly on discrete mathematics, which is result of the fact that one of the most popular uses of Agda is as a tool for programming language design and research.
-The library has been used in a wide variety of projects, far too many to be exhaustively listed here.
+The library has been used as a basis in a wide variety of projects, far too many to be exhaustively listed here.
 A diverse selection, which is in no-way the meant to be an endorsement of these projects above others, are as follows:

 - Formalisation of Category Theory [@hu2021categories]

 - Intrinsically typed [@bach2017intrinsically]

 - Calculus for Esterel [@florence2019esterel]

-- Verification of hardware [@]
+- Verification of hardware [@pizani2018pi]

-- Verification of protocols [@]
+- Verification of routing protocols [@daggitt2023routing]

-* Impact on Agda itself.
-For example, deprecation warnings, careful management of options (infective/coinfective, safe, cubical compatible etc.), options in the .agda-lib description file.
+As one of the largest Agda developments, the library has also had a synergistic relationship with Agda itself, and has driven the implementation of several features in the language.
+For example, thanks to the library Agda now has the ability to add custom compilation messages when using a given definition, and the ability to specify library-wide options in the generic library file that accompanies every library.
+Perhaps the biggest impact, has been the separation of Agda language options into the categories of ''infective'' and ''coinfective'', to allow the library to safely partition code that is natively defined in Agda (and therefore), and code that uses assumptions or operating system calls and therefore cannot be viewed as safe.

 # Design